-As a support person, the more you understand about the treatment model that The Beekeeper house utilizes, the more likely it is you’ll be able to help your treatment seeking loved one arrive at the best choice.
+As a support person, the more you understand the treatment model that The Beekeeper House utilises, the more likely you’ll be able to help your treatment-seeking loved one arrive at the best choice.
 The treatment approach at The Beekeeper House is comprehensive, inclusive, affirming and compassionate.
-As an organization founded on Buddhist principles and rooted in a deeply spiritual ethos, The Beekeeper House blends the wisdom of ancient philosophies with the most effective treatments developed by modern medicine and psychology.
+As an organisation founded on Buddhist principles and rooted in a deeply spiritual ethos, The Beekeeper House blends the wisdom of ancient philosophies with the most effective treatments developed by modern medicine and psychology.
 What follows is a detailed look at the offerings of The Beekeeper House.

 The programmes at The Beekeeper House include residential treatment and planning for an aftercare programme.
-Each of them is designed to specifically treat a client’s specific needs whilst addressing the issues at hand.
+Each is designed to treat a client’s needs while addressing the issues at hand.

 Residential treatment is a type of treatment where clients live for weeks or months at a centre, using that time to concentrate on their recovery efforts from a substance use disorder or a mental health issues.
 It allows treatment seekers to be in the company of others committed to co-occurring treatment and recovery, and allows them to experience healing activities throughout the entire day.

 During residential treatment, clients learn how to live without the use of addictive substances or processes, and how to effectively manage chronic mental health conditions.